Alviro Petersen

-Alviro Nathan Petersen (born 25 November 1980) is a former South African international cricketer who played domestic cricket in South Africa for the Highveld Lions and in England for Lancashire.
+Alviro Nathan Petersen (born 25 November 1980) is a South African former cricketer who played for the Highveld Lions and for Lancashire until 2016 when he was banned from cricket for two years by Cricket South Africa after his involvement in match-fixing in the 2015–16 Ram Slam T20 Challenge.
 A right-handed batsman, he has represented South Africa in Test, One Day International (ODI) and Twenty20 cricket.
 He was the captain of the Highveld Lions in South African domestic cricket.

 Domestic career

 Petersen was born and raised in the township of Gelvandale in Port Elizabeth and attended the same state high school as fellow South African Test batsman Ashwell Prince.
 His father was a taxi driver.
 He started playing first class cricket in 2001, representing the Northerns cricket team.

 In 2011, Petersen signed for Glamorgan County Cricket Club for the 2011 English county season, replacing Jamie Dalrymple as the county's captain.
 Petersen was Glamorgan's top run scorer in every competition.
 He scored his first double hundred in first class cricket (210) against Surrey at the Oval and was named Glamorgan's player of the year.
 He returned to South Africa at the end of the county season to play for the Highveld Lions.

 On 13 February 2012, Essex confirmed Petersen will join the club for the first half of the county season.
 Petersen could not rejoin Glamorgan as a Kolpak player as he won his place back in the South Africa Test team at the start of 2012.
 Petersen commented that he wished to stay at Glamorgan: